rediceni/Blog_HTML-CSS-JS-PHP-MySQL/README.md

 This project requires XAMPP (or a similar server package) to be installed on your machine to run.
 All other dependencies are included in the project directory.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-Acknowledgments

-Bootstrap for the CSS framework
-Font Awesome for the icons used in the project